Kelowna

-Kelowna is the province's third-largest metropolitan area (after Vancouver and Victoria), while it is the seventh-largest city overall and the largest in the Interior.
+Kelowna is the province's third-largest metropolitan area (after Vancouver and Victoria).
+It is the seventh-largest municipality in BC and the largest in the Interior.
 It is the 20th-largest metropolitan area in Canada.
 The city proper encompasses 214 km2, and the census metropolitan area 2902.45 km2.
-Kelowna's estimated population in 2020 is 222,748 in the metropolitan area and 142,146 in the city proper.
-After many years of suburban expansion into the surrounding mountain slopes, the city council adopted a long-term plan intended to increase density instead - particularly in the downtown core.
-This has resulted in the construction of taller buildings, including One Water Street - a 36-storey building that is the tallest in Kelowna.
-Other highrise developments have already broken ground or been approved since then, including a 42-storey tower on Leon Avenue which will be the tallest building in the city, and among the tallest in B.C.
+Kelowna's population in 2025 is 165,907 in the city proper.

 Nearby communities include the City of West Kelowna (also referred to as Westbank and Westside) to the west, across Okanagan Lake; Lake Country and Vernon to the north; Peachland to the southwest; and Summerland and Penticton to the south.

 History

-The exact dates of first settlement in the Okanagan Valley are unknown, but a northern migration led to the habitation of this area some 9,000 years ago.
-The Indigenous Syilx people are the first known inhabitants of the region, where they continue to live today.
+The exact dates of the first settlement in the Okanagan Valley are unknown, but a northern migration led to the habitation of this area some 9,000 years ago.
+The Indigenous Syilx people are the first known inhabitants of the region where they continue to live today.

 In 1811, David Stuart travelled to the Okanagan Valley, becoming the first European to do so.
 Despite this, it was not until 1859 that Father Pandosy, a French Roman Catholic Oblate missionary, became the first European to settle there.
-Pandosy's settlement was located at l'Anse au Sable (Bay of Sand), which he named in reference to the sandy shoreline.
+Pandosy's settlement was located at l'Anse au Sable (Bay of Sand), which he named in reference to its sandy shoreline.
 Although the population remained small for the rest of the 19th century, sustenance fruit growing expanded in Kelowna during the 1870s, and by the 1890s, commercial agriculture had become firmly established.

 Kelowna was officially incorporated on May 4, 1905, with a population of 600.
 The town's first mayor was Henry Raymer.

-Although agriculture had become an important mark of Kelowna on the surrounding region, the town was entirely reliant on transportation over Okanagan Lake until 1925.
-In 1893 the Canadian Pacific Railway constructed the steamer SS Aberdeen on the lake, which served as the first significant transportation link between Kelowna and Penticton, greatly increasing the speed of Kelowna's growth.
-On September 11, 1925, the Canadian Pacific Railway was finally extended to Kelowna, ending the town's reliance on Okanagan Lake for transportation and trade.
+Although agriculture had become an important mark of Kelowna in the surrounding region, the town relied entirely on transportation over Okanagan Lake until 1925.
+In 1893, the Canadian Pacific Railway (CP) constructed the steamer SS Aberdeen on the lake, which served as the first significant transportation link between Kelowna and Penticton, greatly increasing the speed of Kelowna's growth.
+On September 11, 1925, CP was extended to Kelowna, ending the town's reliance on Okanagan Lake for transportation and trade.